open-telemetry/oteps/text/0016-named-tracers.md

 This proposal originates from an `opentelemetry-specification` proposal on [components](https://github.com/open-telemetry/opentelemetry-specification/issues/10) since having a concept of named Tracers would automatically enable determining this semantic `component` property.

-Alternatively, instead of having a `TracerRegistry`, existing (global) Tracers could return additional indirection objects (called e.g. `TraceComponent`), which would be able to produce spans for specifically named traced components.
+Alternatively, instead of having a `TracerProvider`, existing (global) Tracers could return additional indirection objects (called e.g. `TraceComponent`), which would be able to produce spans for specifically named traced components.

 ```java
 TraceComponent traceComponent = OpenTelemetry.Tracing.getTracer().componentBuilder("io.opentelemetry.contrib.mongodb", "semver:1.0.0");
 Span span = traceComponent.spanBuilder("someMethod").startSpan();
 ```

-Overall, this would not change a lot compared to the `TracerRegistry` since the levels of indirection until producing an actual span are the same.
+Overall, this would not change a lot compared to the `TracerProvider` since the levels of indirection until producing an actual span are the same.

 Instead of setting the `component` property based on the given Tracer names, those names could also be used as *prefixes* for produced span names (e.g. `<TracerName-SpanName>`).
 However, with regard to data quality and semantic conventions, a dedicated `component` set on spans is probably preferred.